clouddra/FYP---Key-Aggregation/README.md

 Read the **report.pdf** in /paper for more details.

-Built using [Charm crypto framework] (http://www.charm-crypto.com/Main.html).
+Built using [Charm](http://www.charm-crypto.com/Main.html)  crypto framework.